collaborative-robotics/collaborative-robotics.github.io/ismr-2020-workshop.md

 |Univ. of California, San Diego | University of Verona  |

 ## Tentative Program

+**The following program is subject to change due to the rescheduling of ISMR workshops from April 22, 2020 to November 18, 2020.
+It is possible that some of the speakers listed below will not be able to attend on the new date.**

 | Time  | Topic        | Speakers |
 |:------|:-------------|:---------|